Chicago City Council LGBT Caucus

 The LGBT Caucus of the Chicago City Council is a bloc of aldermen in the Chicago City Council that was formed in 2015, to focus on issues affecting the lesbian, gay, bisexual, and transgender communities.
-As of 2022, the caucus consists of 6 members, out of the council's 50 aldermen.
+As of 2025, the caucus consists of 7 members, out of the council's 50 aldermen.

 History

 The caucus was formed by five openly gay or lesbian aldermen in June 2015.
 Upon its formation, the caucus' legislative priorities included "HIV care and prevention, homelessness, violence and workplace discrimination against transgender people."
+Following the 2023 election, the caucus grew to 9 members.

 Membership

 Current members

-The following table lists current aldermen who are members of the LGBT Caucus, as of May 2019.
+The following table lists current aldermen who are members of the LGBT Caucus, as of April 2025.